raximnuraliyev/Barry-Discord-Bot/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

 ---

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----